 As great as airline miles and hotel points can be, nothing beats the flexibility of cold hard cash.
 There are several cashback credit cards that are great for grocery store spending.

-Blue Cash Preferred Card from American Express earns 6% cash back at grocery stores.
+Blue Cash Preferred® Card from American Express earns 6% cash back at US supermarkets in the form of statement credits (See Rates and Fees).
 However, keep in mind that it is limited to $6,000 per year.
-If you’re spending $500 per month at the grocery store, you’ll max out this excellent cash back rate.
-Once you max out the 6% opportunity, additional spending will only earn 1% cash back.
-Learn more about this card here.
+If you’re spending $500 per month at the supermarket, you’ll max out this excellent cash back rate.
+Once you max out the 6% opportunity, additional supermarket spending will only earn 1% cash back.
+Terms apply.

-The Blue Cash Everyday Card from American Express is the no annual fee version of the Blue Cash Preferred Card.
-It earns 3% cash back instead of 6% but doesn’t have the $95 annual fee of its sister card.
-If you’re going to spend over $3,200 on groceries per year on a credit card, it makes sense to pay the annual fee.
-Less than that, this no-fee credit card is right for you.
-Learn more about this card here.
+The Blue Cash Everyday® Card from American Express is the no annual fee version (See Rates and Fees) of the Blue Cash Preferred® Card.
+It earns 3% cash back at US supermarkets in the form of a statement credit instead of 6% but doesn’t have the $95 annual fee of its sister card.
+Terms apply.
+If you’re going to spend over $3,200 at supermarkets per year on a credit card, it makes sense to pay the annual fee.
+Less than that, this no-annual membership fee credit card is right for you.

 Most airline credit cards are focused on providing bonuses for spending on flights and restaurants.
 There are a few that offer bonus grocery store rewards.